Mera Peak Expedition 6,476m

 • The trekking duffel bag is returned after trip completion.

-• Group mountaineering (climbing) equipment such as ropes, harness, helmet, ice screw, and snow bar.
+• Group mountaineering (climbing) equipment such as ropes, harnesses, helmets, ice screws, and snow bars.

 • Medical kit carried by your trekking leader.